MrAntares/roBrowserLegacy-RemoteClient-PHP/readme.md

 Just put your GRFs files and DATA.INI file in the `resources/` directory.
 Overwrite the `BGM/`, `data/` and `System/` directories with your own folders.

-**Note: to be sure to use a compatible version of your GRFs, download *GRF Builder* and repack them manually (Option > Repack type > Decrypt -> Repack), it will ensure the GRFs files are converted in the proper version**
+**Note: to be sure to use a compatible version of your GRFs, download *GRF Builder* and repack them manually (Option > Repack type > Repack), it will ensure the GRFs files are converted in the proper version**

 ## Performance Features